Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Correlation Scatter Plot Visualization.md

 ```
 ![[Pasted image 20220609143113.png]]

-Joinplot already created a histogram as the scatter plot along with the labels without directly stating it.
+Joinplot already created a histogram as the [[Scatter Plot]] along with the labels without directly stating it.
 We could set the style using `sns.set_style()` which can be 'white', 'dark', 'whitegrid', etc

 ```